Achieving Good Live Stage Sound from your PA Sound System

 Remember – you must still project your voice when using any sort of microphone amplification systemMeet Phil.
 Phil is here to show you how to correct hold your microphone.
 Listen to Phil to get the best results from your handheld mics.

-How to Avoid Acoustic Feedback
+How to Minimise Acoustic Feedback

 • Acoustic feedback howl is caused by a number of factors such as microphones being too close to loudspeakers, too much volume or bass, unmatched equipment or equipment not suited to the use or venue